-The song with the title above was released by Bob McFerrin in 1988.
+The song with this title was released by Bob McFerrin in 1988.
 It seemed like an unquestionably good and sensible idea.
 I remember it being sang in a suitably matter of fact manner.
 It was a no-brainer so to speak.
 Back then, as today though, hordes look all over for happiness.
 So, for example, materialism might offer it: the latest German car.
-A new look: whitened teeth, tattoos, designer clothes; may attract it to us.
-People entering our lives could solve everything, couldn't they?
-We might think that career progression, along with a perceived higher status, and any associate power, is the Holy Grail; or the gift of children: a sine qua non of bliss.
-Whilst the instant fixes of hedonism, may answer needs for happiness, as and when: sex, alcohol, drugs, computer games, and gambling, for example.
+A new look: whitened teeth, tattoos, or designer clothes may attract it to us.
+People entering our lives could solve everything; couldn't they?
+We might think that career progression, along with a perceived higher status, and any associate power, is the Holy Grail; or that the gift of children might be the sine qua non of bliss.
+For some, instant fixes of hedonism may answer needs for happiness, and on tap, for example, pornography/ sex, alcohol, drugs, computer games, and gambling.

-The daft thing is that happiness is under everybody's noses, and at this moment.
-Not that it is easy to realise, but happiness is categorically something you choose to have.
-Personally, if you have been through Hell, I think the ultimate choice of happiness becomes easier.
-Choosing happiness when you have never veered off the "straight and narrow", in my opinion, is more of a default than a conscious decision.
-You might wonder how somebody can logically be sure they are happy, when their experience suggests they're ignorant regarding alternatives.
+The daft thing is that happiness is under everybody's noses; now, at this moment!
+Not that it is that simple to realise; but happiness is categorically something you choose to have.
+I personally think, that if you have been through Hell, the ultimate choice of happiness is an easier one.
+Choosing it when you have never veered off the "straight and narrow", in my opinion, is more of a default than a conscious decision.
+You might wonder how somebody can logically be sure they are happy, when their experience suggests they're ignorant of alternatives.

-Nobody can possibly give you the key to happiness, but I promise you that everything mentioned in the first paragraph, are figurative "houses on sand", as alluded to by Jesus in Matthew 7:24-27.
-The trick, is ideally, to build our "house on rock", and each one, a totally individual "construct".
-By the way, it does not necessarily involve religion at all, but they may not harm.
+Nobody can possibly give you the key to happiness, but I promise you that everything mentioned in the first paragraph, represent figurative "houses on sand", as alluded to by Jesus in Matthew 7:24-27.
+The trick, ideally, is to build our "houses on rock", and make each one, a totally individual "construct".
+By the way, it doesn't necessarily involve religions, but they may not harm.
 They may even help.
-It's within.
-It's God if you like, but no two person's Gods are the same.
-It's a pointless labelling, in the field of semantics.
+Rather, it's within.
+It's God if you like, but no two person's Gods are the same, placing any definitions in the field of semantics.

-I'll give you my view nevertheless, which is that everybody, and maybe nature too, is God.
-Furthermore, perhaps the chief point of life, is to realise that and begin to enjoy the ramifications of it.
+I'll share my own viewpoint anyway: everybody (and perhaps nature too) is God.
+Furthermore, the chief point of life is to first realise that, and then begin to enjoy the ramifications of it.